UltraSalem/mightykingdoms/mightykingdoms_full.md

 If you want to make radical changes to your kingdom's demographics, you may want to Raze the settlements during the summer.
 You cannot voluntarily destroy settlements during the winter.

 **Ships**
 You may build a ship at the cost of 1 gold.
 It must be placed in one of your cities on the coast or on a river that does not already have a ship at it.
 If there are no such vacant cities, you may not build any ships.

 **Armies**
 At each Fortress you may recruit 1 army each winter.
 You may use a fortress you built this winter to recruit an army.
 An army costs 1 gold to recruit.
 Place an army token in the fortress.
 This will serve as a reminder that that fortress has already recruited this phase.

 * Allies may only be taken as an entire 500 point army, not as part of another army.
 You may only take an allied army if you have 3 or more other non-allied armies already.
 You may only have 1 allied army in your kingdom, and the list to which it belongs is chosen and fixed when purchased.
 When fielded in a game of Kings of War alongside your other armies, it is treated as a normal ally as per the Kings of War ally rules.
 If fielded alone, it counts as the main army.
 Note which army token number is the ally, and its racial list.
 This information is public.

 You may only have a maximum of 6 armies in your entire kingdom.
 If you wish to build a new army when you already have 6, you may disband an existing army to do so.
 Simply remove an existing army token from the board.
 This will likely only happen where you want to switch an allied army to another race, or to allow deployment to annexed fortresses.

-iii. **Feed armies.** If you wish to maintain your armies, you must feed them.
+iii. **Feed armies.**
+If you wish to maintain your armies, you must feed them.
 For each army you have (including newly purchased ones), you must spend 1 food or remove that army.
-Note that villages need not be connected to the Capital City to feed the armies, it is assumed smugglers can secretly move goods, or the militia are not concerned enough to prevent caravans passing through enemy territories.
+Note that villages need not be *connected* to the Capital City to feed the armies.

 At the end of this phase, any unspent gold or food is lost and is not retained for next Winter.

 ###D) Deploy armies

 Each player removes all their armies from the board and places them in front of them in a staging area.

-*Exception*: Armies recruited into a Fortress that is not connected to your Capital City remain in that Fortress.
+*Exception*: Armies recruited into a Fortress that is not *connected* to your Capital City remain in that Fortress.
 Redetermine player order as normal based on the current number of armies each player has.

 Ships start summer in the city they were docked in over Winter, so are not part of deployment.

 *First player brakes*: If the first player has more armies than the second player, then they must deploy all their armies first before the other players place as per below.

-In player order, each player places an army from their staging area into any settlement they control that is connected to their Capital City.
+In player order, each player places an army from their staging area into any settlement they control that is *connected* to their Capital City.
 Players may not pass unless they have no more armies in their staging area.
 Settlements may only have a limited number of armies deployed to each of them as seen in the following table.
 If there is no more room left to deploy an army due to the settlement deployment limits, the army is destroyed.

 ####Deployment limits
 |Settlement|Maximum number of armies|